SalesforceCommerceCloud/commerce-sdk/README.md

  * Sample TypeScript code that shows how Commerce SDK can access Salesforce Commerce
  * APIs.
  *
- * For more information, see (Get started with Salesforce Commerce B2C APIs)https://developer.salesforce.com/docs/commerce/commerce-api/guide/get-started.html
+ * For more information, see [Get started with Salesforce Commerce B2C APIs](https://developer.salesforce.com/docs/commerce/commerce-api/guide/get-started.html).
  */

 // Import the SDK in TypeScript
 // tsc requires the --esModuleInterop flag for this import { Search, Customer } from "commerce-sdk";
-// For Javascript, use:
-// import CommerceSdk from "commerce-sdk";
-// const { Search, Customer } = CommerceSdk;
 // Older Node.js versions can instead use:
 // const { ClientConfig, helpers, Search } = require("commerce-sdk");